 Would hourly team members be paid if they take sick time due to a COVID-19 incident in store, or are diagnosed with COVID-19?

-During the coronavirus (COVID-19) pandemic, our focus continues to be supporting our store team members and pharmacists, who are on the front lines as we navigate this difficult time in our country.
 To help our team members through this period, we’ve made several key changes regarding team member pay and benefits, including:

 - Ensuring that if a store, area office, distribution center or other company workplace location falls under a mandated quarantine, any impacted team members will be paid for their absence without requiring the use of PTO.